 The bath used to perform the tests had a cathode surface area of 264.5 in2.
 The individual part with the highest surface area has 0.192 in2.
-This part was considered to be the worst-case scenario for this process.
+This part was the worst-case scenario for this process.
 The current fixture allows for 20 parts to be processed at a given time.
-For the purpose of this article, 20 parts can be processed every 385 seconds.
-The new fixture design, shown in Figure 2, has a 100 in2 bottom tray.
+To this article, 20 parts can be processed every 385 seconds.
+The new fixture design, shown in the figure above, has a 100 in2 bottom tray.
 This tray also has 100 holes of 0.25-in diameter, to reduce the surface area used.
 With this tray, considering the worst-case scenario screw, up to 600 parts could be processed at a specific time.
 This provides, in theory, a maximum of 600 parts every 220 seconds.
 This provides for an 85% decrease in terms of parts per second.